 Make me an instrument of your peace.

 Music is an integral part of parish worship.
 It fortifies and deepens the words of hymns that we sing and inspires our participation in worship.
 Director of Music and Organist, Gregory D’Agostino, plays the landmark 1925 E.M.
-Skinner pipe organ, which, along with voices of our regular singers and other artists, illuminates the liturgy and enhance the beauty of our 11:15 am Holy Eucharist.
+Skinner pipe organ, which, along with voices of our regular singers, illuminates the liturgy and enhance the beauty of our 10:00 am Holy Eucharist.
 Guest singers and other artists frequently provide variety and inspiration to our worship as well as to informal gatherings.